olidarley/olidarley.github.io/README.md

 This page is a repository for my data sketches, prototypes, analysis and general musings.

+Most of my work is coded in R or p5.js, though I also occasionally use Tableau, Flourish and Raw.

 ----------

 **Tidy Tuesday R data project: Week 12**